puppetlabs/puppet-docs/source/pe/3.0/trouble_orchestration.markdown

 AIX Agents Not Registering with Live Management After 3.0 Upgrade
 -----

-In some cases, agents running on AIX 5.3 will not come back up in live management after the upgrade.
-You can restore their connection by forcing `pe-mcollective` process to die, by using the following commands on the agent:
+In some cases, the MCollective service on AIX agents may be stuck in the `stopping` state.
+In such cases, the agents will not come back up in live management after the upgrade.
+You can restore their connection by forcing the `pe-mcollective` process to die, by using the following commands on the agent:

     lssrc -s pe-mcollective   # note returned pid kill -9 <pid-of-pe-mcollective>